 The Cederberg Mountains present some of the best hiking opportunities in the country as many take on the Tafelberg and Sneeuberg mountains.
 Both peaks offer breathtaking views of the area and are ideal for those seeking to get lost for a bit.
 The vastness of the area gives explorers the chance to feel completely alone, an extremely cathartic feeling for those used to the chaos of big metropolises.
 One further point of interest in this area is the trail that takes wanderers past some intriguing Bushman Rock Art, the provenance of which is highly contested.

-Here are some popular itineraries that include a visit to Cederberg Mountains.
-Alternatively, if you would like to include a visit to Cederberg Mountains on a bespoke touring itinerary to South Africa, take a look at our tailor-made holiday planning section.
+Here are some popular itineraries that include a visit to Cederberg.
+Alternatively, if you would like to include a visit to Cederberg on a bespoke touring itinerary to South Africa, take a look at our tailor-made holiday planning section.